 - Salmonella can be found in feces and the saliva of an infected host.
 Cats become infected from catching and eating infected prey.

-- It can also become infected by consuming contaminate food (including raw meat, commercial cat food, and eggs) as well as water.
+- Cats can become infected by consuming contaminate food (including raw meat, commercial cat food, and eggs) as well as water.

-- It can survive on objects (food bowls, toys etc) for long periods of time.
+- Salmonella can survive on objects (food bowls, toys etc) for long periods of time.